Christchurch cycle network plan

 Background

-The project summary which follows describes a recommended cycle network which will likely require amendment post the Christchurch earthquakes, and will also need to be approved as part of the larger Christchurch Transport Plan.
+Note: The project summary below describes a recommended cycle network which will likely require amendment post the Christchurch earthquakes, and will also need to be approved as part of the larger Christchurch Transport Plan.
 It does not represent adopted council policy.

 Street Network Categorised by Cycle Levels